Bawdy House Riots of 1668

 The 1668 Bawdy House Riots (also called the Messenger Riots after rioter Peter Messenger) took place in 17th-century London over several days in March during Easter Week, 1668.
 They were sparked by Dissenters who resented the King's proclamation against conventicles (private lay worship) while turning a blind eye to the equally illegal brothels.
 Thousands of young men besieged and demolished brothels throughout the East End, assaulting the prostitutes and looting the properties.
 As the historian Tim Harris describes it:

 "The riots broke out on Easter Monday, 23 March 1668, when a group attacked bawdy houses in Poplar.
 The next day crowds of about 500 pulled down similar establishments in Moorfields, East Smithfield, St Leonard's, Shoreditch, and also St Andrew's, Holborn, the main bawdy house districts of London.
 The final assaults came on Wednesday, mainly in the Moorfields area, one report claiming there were now 40,000 rioters - surely an exaggeration, but indicating that abnormally large numbers of people were involved. ...
 On all days the crowds were supposedly armed with 'iron bars, polaxes, long staves, and other weapons', presumably the sort of tools necessary for house demolition.
-The rioters organized themselves into regiments, headed by a captain, and marching behind colours."
+The rioters organised themselves into regiments, headed by a captain, and marching behind colours."

 These were not the first anti-brothel riots in 17th-century London.
 Between 1603 and 1642, Shrove Tuesday riots (mostly involving attacks by apprentices on brothels and playhouses ostensibly to remove sources of temptation during Lent) had occurred at least twenty-four times.
 They were to some degree tolerated and the people involved had rarely been punished severely.
 However, the 1668 riots were different in both size and duration, involving thousands of people and lasting for several days.
 In their aftermath, fifteen of the rioters were indicted for high treason, and four suspected ringleaders were convicted and hanged.